whaakman/azure-docs.nl-nl/articles/storage/blobs/storage-encrypt-decrypt-blobs-key-vault.md

 }
 ```

-## <a name="access-storage-and-key-vault-in-your-program"></a>Toegang tot opslag en Sleutelkluis in uw programma
+## <a name="access-storage-and-key-vault-in-your-program"></a>Toegang tot opslag en Key Vault in uw programma
-Voeg de volgende code in de functie Main.
+Voeg de volgende code in de Main-functie.

 ```csharp
 // This is standard code to interact with Blob storage.